Customize Consent Preferences

 To accurately account for day trading profits and losses, the IRS requires the use of mark-to-market accounting.
 This means that all open positions are valued at the end of each trading day, and any unrealized gains or losses are recognized for tax purposes.
 This ensures that short-term fluctuations in share prices are accounted for throughout the year.

-Read: How to Profit in Intraday Trading – A Comprehensive Guide with Video Examples
+Read: How to Maximize Profits in Cryptocurrency Trading – A Guide to High-Return Strategies and Techniques

 Traders vs. Investors